The SPaCE (Seward Park around Canal East) Block Association is the advocate for the neighborhood in matters of:

 - East River Waterfront / Resiliency

-The Block Association meets the first Wednesday of every month (except August and January) at 6:30 pm.
+The Block Association meets quarterly the first Wednesday of September, December, March, and June.

 Join our mailing list to receive meeting notifications.

-Important: Bring ID for admission to the Manny Cantor Center
+Important: Bring Photo ID for admission to the Manny Cantor Center